Overview

 Step 1: Know the Contribution Rates

-Both you and your employer contribute 12% of your basic salary plus DA every month — but the two 12% shares are not treated identically.
+Both you and your employer contribute 12% of your basic salary plus DA every month, but the two 12% shares aren't treated identically.
 Your full 12% goes entirely into your EPF account.
-Your employer's 12%, however, is split: only 3.67% goes to your EPF account, while 8.33% is diverted to the Employees' Pension Scheme (EPS), which funds a separate monthly pension payable from age 58.
+Your employer's 12%, though, gets split: only 3.67% goes to your EPF account, while 8.33% is diverted to the Employees' Pension Scheme (EPS), which funds a separate monthly pension payable from age 58.

 This split applies up to a pensionable salary cap of Rs 15,000 per month.
-If your basic salary is below or at this threshold, the entire calculation is straightforward.
-If your basic salary exceeds Rs 15,000, the 8.33% EPS contribution is calculated only on Rs 15,000 (capped), while the EPF portions can be calculated on either the capped amount or your full actual basic, depending on your employer's specific policy — many private-sector employers contribute on the actual basic salary, which meaningfully increases the EPF corpus.
+If your basic salary sits below or at this threshold, the calculation is straightforward.
+If it exceeds Rs 15,000, the 8.33% EPS contribution is calculated only on Rs 15,000 (capped), while the EPF portions can be calculated on either the capped amount or your full actual basic, depending on your employer's specific policy.
+Many private-sector employers contribute on the actual basic salary, which meaningfully increases the EPF corpus.

 Step 2: Know the Current EPF Interest Rate

-The mechanics matter here: interest is calculated monthly on the running balance (opening balance plus that month's contributions), but it is credited to your account only once a year, typically after the financial year closes in March.
-This means contributions made early in the financial year (April, May) earn a full 12 months of interest, while contributions made late in the year (February, March) earn interest for only 1–2 months in that cycle — though the effect evens out as you accumulate years of contributions.
+The mechanics matter here.
+Interest is calculated monthly on the running balance (opening balance plus that month's contributions), but it's credited to your account only once a year, typically after the financial year closes in March.
+Contributions made early in the financial year (April, May) earn a full 12 months of interest, while contributions made late in the year (February, March) earn interest for just 1 to 2 months in that cycle, though the effect evens out as your years of contributions accumulate.

 Step 3: Calculate Monthly Contribution